-Anemia is a common blood disorder that occurs when the number of healthy red blood cells in the body decreases.
+Anemia is a common blood disorder than can be improved with herbs.
+Anemia occurs when the number of healthy red blood cells in the body decreases.
 About 10 percent of North American women develop iron deficient anemia during their childbearing years.
 Many children and senior citizens also are diagnosed with anemia each year.

 Although there are over 400 types of anemia, three kinds are most common and include iron deficient anemia, Vitamin B12 deficient anemia, and folic acid deficient anemia.
 Complications from anemia range from feeling tired to coma and even death.
 The major cause of anemia is poor diet.